poshAJ/PoshToolbox/docs/Split-File.md

 ## OUTPUTS

-### PSObject
+### System.IO.FileInfo

-Returns a result object for each specified file.
+Returns a FileInfo object for each split file.

 ## NOTES